 What Alec has, is the ability to operate beyond the superficial and to think about music the way the most creative and communicative musicians do – Chuck Israels

-I started teaching back in the ’90s while being a music student myself.
-Since then teaching music became an important part of my musical life alongside with performing. recording, producing and composing.
+Alec started teaching back in the ’90s while being a music student himself.
+Since then teaching music became an important part of his musical activities alongside with performing, recording, producing and writing music.

-I have been fortunate to play with the great musicians like Slide Hampton, Arnie Lawrence, Walter Blanding, Donald Harrison, Lee Konitz, Claudio Roditi, Billy Hart, Harry Whitaker, Chuck Israels, Kevin Mahogany and I have learned much from that experience.
+Alec has been long-time an in-demand player, performing on local Israeli and international scenes.
+He was fortunate to play with such international jazz artists as Slide Hampton, Arnie Lawrence, Walter Blanding, Donald Harrison, Lee Konitz, Claudio Roditi, Billy Hart, Harry Whitaker, Chuck Israels, Kevin Mahogany.

-Many of my students have continued their studies at the jazz programs of respected universities worldwide and build successful international music careers making a contribution to the music scene.
+Many of his students have continued their studies at the jazz programs of respected universities around the world and have built successful international music careers making a contribution to the music scene.

-I teach jazz piano, harmony, improvisation, music theory, arranging and composing and I instruct small and large ensembles.
-I have written dozens of jazz piano and ensemble arrangements, transcribed solos, harmonic and melodic exercises, and other educational material.
+He has written dozens of jazz piano and ensemble arrangements, made music transcriptions, prepared harmonic and melodic exercises, and other educational material.

-Since 2008 I work at The Israel Conservatory of Music Tel Aviv, The Center for Jazz Studies (New School University academic program) and at Rimon School of Music where I am serving as a Head of Piano Department.
+Since 2008 Alec Katz works at The Israel Conservatory of Music Tel Aviv, The Center for Jazz Studies (New School University academic program) and at Rimon School of Music where he works as The Head of Piano Department.

 CARAVAN (by Juan Tizol, arrangement Alec Katz)